vishwaschrome/Design-Principles/SRP/readme.txt

+Description:

+Historically, the SRP has been described this way: A module should have one, and only one, reason to change.
+Software systems are changed to satisfy users and stakeholders.
+Those users and stakeholders are the "reason to change" that the principle is talking about.
+We can say the these users and stakeholders who are interest in change as actors.
+Now, SRP is "A module should be responsible to one, and only one, actor".

+Explanation of source code:

 SRP-1.cpp
 It has a Journal (Could be struct or class.
 In our case it is struct) and a simple method add, that adds entries into journal.